 The Emerald Ash Borer Beetle’s Impact on Denver

 The Emerald Ash Borer Beetle continues to make its way across the U.S. leaving devastation in its path.
 This relatively small beetle is wreaking havoc in neighborhoods, parks, and communities.
-It’s believed the EAB first made its way into the U.S. as part of international shipping wood from China that were imported through Michigan.
+It’s believed the EAB first made its way into the U.S. as part of international shipping wood from China imported through Michigan.

 Since its arrival, the EAB has destroyed virtually every ash tree in its path.
 As one example, the city of St. Charles, Illinois removed over 4,000 ash trees over the past ten years because of EAB beetle infestation.
 The city of St. Louis cut down over 800 ash trees surrounding the Gateway Arch Monument due to the emerald ash borer’s destruction.